 The personal luxury segment probably doesn’t come to mind when one thinks of resilient areas of the equity market.
-The industry has unquestionably faced significant near-term challenges amid the pandemic.
+The industry has unquestionably faced significant near-term challenges amid the global pandemic.
 But the picture looks brighter for stronger brands.
-For example, when Hermès reopened its Guangzhou store in China this past April after months of lockdown, first-day sales hit a record high of $2.7 million.
+For example, when Hermès reopened its Guangzhou store in China this past April after months of lockdown, first-day sales hit a record high of US$2.7 million.

 There is also room for optimism more generally, as structural growth in the luxury industry has tended to offset bouts of setbacks and the associated re-rating of stocks.
 We explore seven themes that may help indicate how the industry will emerge from the economic downturn.